Skelf-Research/zviz/README.md

 - A layered policy enforcement system built from namespaces, seccomp, LSMs, and cgroups.
 - A small Zig broker that handles security-relevant syscalls via seccomp user notification.
 - A profile-driven system that produces deterministic, auditable policies.
+- Default packaging is per-profile binaries; a multi-profile binary is optional.

 ## What ZigViz is not

 - A userspace Linux kernel.
 - A full gVisor clone.
-- A microVM replacement.
+- A microVM replacement; it can integrate with external microVM runtimes in hostile-tenant mode.

 ## Design goals

-- Match gVisor-level policy outcomes without emulating Linux.
+- Match gVisor-level policy outcomes (syscall, object, network, resource) without emulating Linux.
 - Keep the trusted computing base small and auditable.
 - Preserve Linux compatibility for common workloads.
 - Provide deterministic policy outcomes and audit trails.

 ## Architecture in one paragraph

-ZigViz uses Linux namespaces and capabilities for containment, seccomp-bpf for syscall gating, LSMs (AppArmor/SELinux or Landlock) for object-level access control, and cgroups v2 for resource isolation.
+ZigViz uses Linux namespaces and capabilities for containment, seccomp-bpf for syscall gating, LSMs (AppArmor/SELinux or Landlock) for object-level access control, network policy (iptables/nftables or eBPF), and cgroups v2 for resource isolation.
 A small Zig broker receives seccomp user-notification events for a tight set of “brokered” syscalls (for example, `openat2` and specific `ioctl`s), applies policy, and returns results safely (preferably via file descriptors, not paths).
 This is how ZigViz achieves gVisor-grade enforcement outcomes without a userspace kernel.

 ## Modes